 Bring an umbrella!
-We’re a rain or shine market, so we’ll be open unless there is severe weather (lightning, thunder, high winds, etc.) In the rare instance that our market closes, you will find that information on social media, as well as local radio and television stations.
+We’re a rain or shine market, so we’ll be open unless there is severe weather (lightning, thunder, high winds, air quality, etc.) In the rare instance that our market closes, you will find that information on social media, as well as local radio and television stations.

 Bring Your Own Bag!
 Our market has nearly 200 vendors selling everything from fresh produce, cheeses and meats, to beautiful hand-crafted artisan gifts.
 Bring a bag (or three!) to take home all of the local goodies.

 The Cedar Rapids Downtown Farmers Market is proud to offer a variety of ways to utilize federal food assistance benefits like SNAP, WIC/Senior FMNP and Double Up Food Bucks.
 See the chart below for an explanation of how to use each for qualifying patrons!

 Be kind to your pets; consider leaving them at home.
 Our Downtown Farmers Market can be crowded with customers and products, and the environment isn’t conducive to animals.
 If patrons choose to bring their pet, they’re expected to act in a responsible pet-owner manner, and abide by the rules listed below.
 We want all of our visitors to have a safe, clean and enjoyable experience.

 - Pets must be on a leash no longer than three feet and must be kept by their owner’s side at all times.